biblius/hextacy/README.md

 This kind of project structure is heavily based on [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) also known as the *ports and adapters* architecture which is very flexible and easily testable.
 You can read great articles about it [here](https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749) and [here](https://blog.phuaxueyong.com/post/2020-05-25-what-architecture-is-netflix-using/).

-The heart of this repository are the infrastructure and server directories.
+The heart of this starter are the infrastructure and server directories.

---

 ## **Infrastructure**